rcosnita/fantastico/doc/source/how_to/todo/step_5_final_notes.rst

 ---------

 It is recommended to read Fantastico documentation in order to get full details about each concept which was presented in this tutorial.
-You can see the application from this tutorial together with user session improvements deployed on: http://todo.fantastico.scrum-expert.ro/
+You can see the application from this tutorial together with user session improvements and separation of api from application domain deployed on: `<http://todo.fantastico.scrum-expert.ro/frontend/ui/index>`